Damayanti90/PredPPI/README.md

 Here, we predict protein-protein interactions related to Polycystic Ovarian Syndrome and derive novel therapeutic targets of treatment.

+For convenience in computation, we refer the drugs as drug_1, drug_2, etc. Simialrly, proteins are refrerred as protein_1, protein_2, etc. and genes as gene_1, gene_2, etc.

 Instructions

 1. Download and unzip(if applicable) all files and place in one folder.